iLib-js/ilib-mono/README.md

 # i18nlint-common

-Common i18nlint routines that the plugins will need.
+Common ilib-lint routines that the plugins will need.

 ## Installation